Lithuanians in Belarus: Interwar

 During 1918–1920, the Lithuanian inhabitants of the eastern ethnographic Lithuania, which is now in Belarus, sought that those territories would be once more part of Lithuania.
 The Belarusian Democratic Republic was a failed Belarusian attempt at independence in the aftermath of World War I, whose territorial claims included ethnically Lithuanian lands.
 However, Eastern Belorussia was de facto occupied by Soviet Russia by 1920, which created the Byelorussian Soviet Socialist Republic.
 In December 1922, the Byelorussian SSR became one of the Soviet republics and formally one of the Soviet Union's founders.
 In 1920–1939, Western Belorussia was ruled by the Second Polish Republic.
 After 1939, after the Soviet invasion of Poland, a part of the ethnically Lithuanian lands like Opsa (Apsas), Pieliasa (Pelesa), Radun (Rodūnia, Rodūnė), Hieliuny (Gėliūnai), Hierviaty (Gervėčiai), Hiry (Girios), Rymdziuny (Rimdžiūnai), and other villages, which were inhabited by 24,000 Lithuanians until World War II, were included into the territory that is now Belarus.

 From 1927 to 1944 in Belarus, there were four Communist publications in Lithuanian.
 To spread Communist ideas, there was a Lithuanian bureau that was part of the Department for Agitation and Propaganda of the Central Committee of the Communist Party of Byelorussia in 1927–30.
 Then, in 1931–38, the bureau was part of the Central Committee of the Communist Party of Western Belorussia.
 In 1927–32, there was a Lithuanian section in Byelorussia's Proletarian Writer's Association.
 In 1927–37, there were Lithuanian sectors in Academy of Sciences of the Byelorussian SSR and the Government's publication company.
 The Minsk Radio had weekly Lithuanian radio programs during 1928–37.
 In 1928, there were ten Lithuanian primary schools throughout what is now Belarus.
 In 1929–38, there was the Lithuanian middle school of Zigmas Angarietis in Dymanova (Dimanovas).

 World War II

 During World War II, in the ethnically Lithuanian lands that were assigned to Generalbezirk Litauen, Lithuanian schools were established and Church services in Lithuanian were revived.
-At the end of summer in 1941 Lithuanian self-defense units, wearing the Lithuanian military uniforms, appeared in Grodno and were commanded by major Albinas Levickas.
+At the end of summer in 1941 Lithuanian self-defence units, wearing the Lithuanian military uniforms, appeared in Grodno and were commanded by major Albinas Levickas.
 Subsequently, priest Viktoras Kurgonas established the Lithuanian National Committee (Lietuvių tautinis komitetas) in Grodno and collaborated with Albinas Levickas.
 Both of them fluently spoke German and supported starving Lithuanians.
 At the time, the St. Mary's Church (Vytautas the Great's Church) was allocated to the Lithuanians in Grodno and Lithuanian religious services were held in it.